| Safe Haskell | Safe-Inferred |

 The structure of a type, as used by the AD transformation.
 Use

-to construct a Structure
+structureFromTypeable or structureFromType to construct a Structure.

 structureFromTypeable :: Typeable a => Proxy a -> Q Structure Source #

-(which we can obtain from the Typeable
+A TypeRep (which we can obtain from the Typeable constraint) can be

-, on which we can then call
+used to construct a Type for the type a, on which we can then call

 structureFromType :: Q Type -> Q Structure Source #

-that describes the type for use
+Analyse the Type and give a Structure that describes the type for use

-in reverseAD'
+in reverseAD'.

 Special methods